Hakka people: Malaysia

 In Sabah, most of the ethnic Chinese are of Hakka descent.
 In the 1990s, the Hakkas formed around 57% of the total ethnic Chinese population in Sabah.
 Hakka is the lingua franca among the Chinese in Sabah to such an extent that Chinese of other subgroups who migrate to Sabah from other states in Malaysia and elsewhere usually learn the Hakka dialect, with varying degrees of fluency.

 In 1882 the North Borneo Chartered Company opted to bring in Hakka labourers from Longchuan County, Guangdong.
 The first batch of 96 Hakkas brought to Sabah landed in Kudat on 4 April 1883 under the leadership of Luo Daifeng (Hakka: Lo Tai Fung).
-In the following decades Hakka immigrants settled throughout the state, with their main population centres in Kota Kinabalu (then known as Jesselton) and its surroundings (in the districts of Tuaran, Penampang, Ranau, Papar, Kota Belud as well as a lesser extent to Kota Marudu), with a significant minority residing in Sandakan (mainly ex-Taiping revolutionists) and other large populations in other towns and districts, most notably in Tawau, Tenom, Kuala Penyu, Tambunan, Lahad Datu, Semporna, Sipitang, Beaufort, Keningau and Kudat.
+In the following decades Hakka immigrants settled throughout the state, with their main population centres in Kota Kinabalu (then known as Jesselton) and its surroundings (in the districts of Tuaran, Penampang, Ranau, Papar, Kota Belud and to a lesser extent in Kota Marudu), with a significant minority residing in Sandakan (mainly ex-Taiping revolutionists) and other large but smaller minority populations in other towns and districts, most notably in Tawau, Tenom, Kuala Penyu, Pitas, Tambunan, Lahad Datu, Semporna, Kunak, Sipitang, Beaufort, Keningau and Kudat.
 The British felt the development of North Borneo was too slow and in 1920 they decided to encourage Hakka immigration into Sabah.
-In 1901, the total Chinese population in Sabah was 13897; by 1911, it had risen 100% to 27801.
+In 1901, the total Chinese population in Sabah was 13,897; by 1911, it had risen 100% to 27801.
 Hakka immigration began to taper off during World War 2 and declined to a negligible level in the late 1940s.

 Indonesia

 Migration of Hakka people to Indonesia happened in several waves.
 The first wave landed in Riau Islands such as in Bangka Island and Belitung as tin miners in the 18th century.
-The second group of colonies were established along the Kapuas River in Borneo in the 19th century, predecessor to early Singapore residents.
+The second group of colonies were established along the Kapuas River in Borneo in the 19th century, predecessors to early Singapore residents.
 In the early 20th century, new arrivals joined their compatriots as traders, merchants and labourers in major cities such as Jakarta, Surabaya, Bandung, Medan, etc.

+Some research shows that the establishment of the Silk Road created commercial trade for the Hakka people in the south or along the way, and created conditions for overseas migration.
+The book "An Overview of Hakka Migration History: Where are you from?" published by My China Roots & CBA Jamaica mentions that Hakka people traded with caravans, stayed overseas to facilitate business, and their descendants became immigrants; places such as Indonesia, Calcutta, Toronto, and Jamaica still retain a long history of Hakka culture and organization.

-In Indonesia, Malaysia and Singapore, Hakka people are sometimes known as Khek, from the Hokkien (Southern Min) pronunciation kheh of 客 (Hakka: hak).
+In Indonesia, Malaysia and Singapore, Hakka people are sometimes known as Khek, from the Hokkien pronunciation kheh.
 However, the use of the word 'Khek' is limited mainly to areas where the local Chinese population is mainly of Hokkien origin.
 In places where other Chinese subgroups predominate, the term 'Hakka' is still the more commonly used.